meetecho/janus-gateway/README.md

 * *Note:* you may need to pass --libdir=/usr/lib64 to the configure script if you're installing on a x86_64 distribution.

+The same applies for libwebsock, which is needed for the optional WebSockets support.
+If you're interested in supporting WebSockets to control Janus, as an alternative (or replacement) to the default plain HTTP REST API, you'll have to install the version ```1.0.4``` manually:

+	wget libwebsock-1.0.4.tar.gz
+	tar xfv libwebsock-1.0.4.tar.gz
+	cd libwebsock-1.0.4
+	./configure --prefix=/usr && make && sudo make install

+* *Note:* you may need to pass --libdir=/usr/lib64 to the configure script if you're installing on a x86_64 distribution.

+Please notice that you have to install version ```1.0.4``` and not any later version.
+In fact, recent versions of libwebsock added support for threading in the library, but it is currently experimental and doesn't work as expected in Janus.

 Should you be interested in building the gateway documentation as well, you'll need an additional component installed too: